-All applications except linked applications on the Stone's host require a GemStone NetLDI service to start a separate Gem session process and/or a page server.
+All RPC applications require a GemStone NetLDI service to start a separate Gem session process and/or a page server.
 For these sessions, we recommend that the Gem session process and page server always be owned by (run as) the gsadmin account.
 That arrangement ensures that the Gem will be able to read and write both the extents and the shared page cache.
 The ownership and protection of the application executables themselves is not a factor.